gal2410/Shopping-Online/README.md

 Once you've installed all the prerequisites and all the dependencies, you must have the shopping online app running successfully in on your machine.
 But to get started we must seed some data in our MongoDB database.
-For seeding data in the data just run the following commands:
+For seeding data just run the following commands:
 ```sh
 $ cd server/seed
 server/seed$ node seeder.js